sockeqwe/pages/content/abstraction-text-resource.md

 The major difference are the following:
 - `textToDisplay` changed from `LiveData<String>` to `LiveData<TextResource>` so ViewModel doesn't need to know how to translate to different kind of text to String anymore but how to translate it to TextResource but that is fine as TextResource is the abstraction that solves our problems as we will see.
-- Take a look at ViewModels constructor.
+- Take a look at ViewModel's constructor.
 We were able to remove the "wrong abstraction" `StringRepository` (nor do we need `Resources`).
 You might wonder how do we write test then?
 Just as simple as test against `TextResource` directly as this abstraction also abstracts away the android dependencies like `Resources` or `Context` (`R.string.fallback_text` is just an `Int`).
 So this is how our unit test look like:
   ```kotlin
   @Test
   fun when_backend_fails_fallback_string_is_displayed(){